shoeb370/computer_vision_1/README.md

 20. Median Blurring

-The previous three blurring techniques yield blurred images with the side effect that we lose the edges in the image
+The previous three blurring techniques yield blurred images with the side effect that we lose the edges in the image.

 21. Bilateral blurring